 The problem with this college is two-fold.
 The first is that it isn’t a great fit in a wide array of campaigns.
 The story of a two-faced bard is great, but it can detract from what the rest of the party might be going for.

 This ties into the second issue.
 A whisper bard is best in out of combat situations, but they are largely useless if the campaign isn’t centered around their type of abilities.

 These bards are also not great in combat.
 Their abilities are either very situational or require a long casting time that does not suit combat at all.
 With the right party and GM this subclass could be pretty interesting, but it has earned its spot at the bottom of our rankings.

 Concluding our Best Bard Colleges List

 And there you have it – our complete rankings for the best bard colleges in D&D 5E.
 No matter the type of character you hope to build, there are three basic tiers to these subclasses.
-The Lore Bard stands head and shoulder above the rest, with the College of Valor and the College of Glamour clumped together a step below.
+The Lore Bard and College of Eloquence stands head and shoulder above the rest, with the College of Valor and the College of Glamour clumped together a step below.
 At the bottom are whisper bards and swords bards.
 Both have interesting aspects, but there are much better options available.